roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 ---
 # Install Docker

-The following link can be used to install docker. [https://www.docker.com/get-started](https://www.docker.com/get-started) Just follow the links on the page related to mac desktop installation details.
+The following link can be used to install Docker Desktop. [https://www.docker.com/get-started](https://www.docker.com/get-started) Just follow the links on the page related to Mac Docker Desktop installation details.

 ---
 # Editors